kimmobrunfeldt/kimmo-moviemaker/README.md

 Powershell and ffmpeg glue for concatenating videos.
 Created for situations where you want to simply cut parts of bunch of videos and concatenate them to a new single video.

+**Features**

+* Kick-ass logo
+* No UI
+* Hard to install and use
+* Does only one thing
+* Uses ffmpeg so possibilities to mistype parameters are endless
+* I learned PowerShell

 ## Usage

 Drag the source videos into the kimmomoviemaker shortcut in File Explorer and follow instructions.